 In my search for the perfect meals, I stumbled on to the blog, Food, Wine, and Poopy Diapers (I know, the name, right? haha – also, I have not checked out anything else on this blog other than the one post that I am sharing about and therefore can not endorse this blog fully.)
 Kelli shares how she spent $60 a week (keep in mind this is American) for groceries for a month.
 That’s $240 for the whole month.
-That’s what I spend bi-weekly (which may still not seem like that much but is more than I am willing to spend right now).
+That’s almost what I spend a week (anyone else notice that grocery prices have dramatically increased in the last year?)
 However, knowing that $60 a week was not really attainable for me, I decided to take her ideas for planning daily meals and apply them and see how that affected my grocery budget.
 I absolutely love her ideas for each day.
 Check out the full post here.

 Lunch – Pasta (make extra and freeze for another day)

 Lunch – Taco Salad

 Lunch – Tomato Soup (THM-S) with Almond Flour crackers

 Supper – Sausage and Rice Cassarole (Web Wednesdays)